-Figure 1 The concept and a prototype of the self-deicing LED signal light, which deploys new architecture of "Integrated Light and Heat Arrangement of Low Profile Light-Emitting Diode Fixture" (Patent No. US 10,215,441 B2) to harvest both the light and the heat generated by the same LEDs for lighting and heating uses.
-The heat generated by the LEDs is harvested by the passive heat exchanger and stored to heat the lens for melting snow and deicing in wintery conditions.
-Product Pay-Off Potential Once validated, the self-deicing LED signal light is expected to be a viable replacement of the existing "cool" LED signal lights, the obsolete incandescent signal lights, and other emergent LED signal lights using additional heat generators and control sensors.
-If the self-deicing LED signals are implemented in practice in the snow-belt states, transportation agencies, districts and cities, the railroad companies, and the driving public could expect significant benefits, including safety and efficiency, cost savings, and environmental sustainability.
+Figure 1 The concept and a prototype of the self-de-icing LED signal light, which deploys new architecture of "Integrated Light and Heat Arrangement of LEDs in Low Profile" (Patent Nos.
+US 10,215,441 B; US 10,253, 965 B2; US 9,851, 086 B2) to harvest both the light and the heat generated by the same LEDs for lighting and heating uses.
+The heat generated by the LEDs is harvested by the passive heat exchanger and stored to heat the lens for melting snow and de-icing in wintery conditions.
+Product Pay-Off Potential Once validated, the self-de-icing LED signal light is expected to be a viable replacement of the existing "cool" LED signal lights, the obsolete incandescent signal lights, and other emergent LED signal lights using additional heat generators and control sensors.
+If the self-de-icing LED signals are implemented in practice in the snow-belt states, transportation agencies, districts, and cities, the railroad companies and the driving public could expect significant benefits, including safety and efficiency, cost savings, and environmental sustainability.
 This system will not alter the function and sizes of the existing signal lights.
 There will be no need to add additional wiring inside and outside of the existing signal controller cabinets, and no need to change anything outside of the signal housing.
-The self-deicing LED signal lights could offer savings on annual maintenance costs.
-Product Transfer A patent was issued for the innovation of "Heated Lens Lighting Arrangement."
-(Patent No. US 9,851,086 B2).
-A second patent was issued for the innovation of "Integrated Light and Heat Arrangement of Low Profile Light-Emitting Diode Fixture" (Patent No. US 10,215,441 B2).
+The self-de-icing LED signal lights could offer savings on annual maintenance costs.
+Product Transfer Two patents were granted for the innovation of "Heated Lens Lighting Arrangement" (Patent Nos.
+US 9,851,086 B2 and US 10,253,965 B2).
+Another patent was issued for the innovation of "Integrated Light and Heat Arrangement of LEDs in Low Profile" (Patent No. US 10,215,441 B2).
 The research team and the University of Kansas Center for Technology Commercialization have been reaching out to the signal industry for patent licensing.
-Pilot replacement programs are planned to displace the existing signals with the self-deicing LED signals in some collaborative state departments of transportation (e.g., Kansas, California, Maryland, Michigan, New Jersey, Pennsylvania, and Wisconsin), the Union Pacific Railroad, and the Burlington Northern and Santa Fe Railroad.
-Once validated, the self-deicing LED signals are expected to be installed at highway intersections, Class I railroads, commuter railroads, and short-line railroads in cold weather zones.
-TESTING OF IN-SERVICE BRIDGES USING AUTOMATED ULTRASONIC TESTING METHODS NCHRP-IDEA Project 191 Shane Boone [Tel.: (919) 999-3779 x108, Email: shaneb@bditest.com] Bridge Diagnostics, Inc., Raleigh, North Carolina IDEA Concept and Project The specific problem is effectively and efficiently detecting and quantifying internal steel discontinuities, including welding discontinuities and fatigue cracks, in order to evaluate the impacts of these discontinuities on performance of bridge members.
-The innovative approach is to apply automated ultrasonic testing (AUT) methods to bridges that provide superior detection capabilities when compared to conventional testing methods.
-Advanced methods are capable of significantly more accurately locating, sizing, and characterizing discontinuities such that the new information will better allow more refined and accurate structural analyses of a member's performance.
-Existing conditions often do not meet current standards, whether due to original as-built condition or due to damage induced in service.
-Applying current standards to existing conditions can lead to expensive repairs or retrofits or premature replacements.
-Therefore, existing structures may benefit from additional analysis.
-One such analysis method is the Fitness-for-Service (FFS) analysis.
-An FFS employs advanced analytical techniques, such as fracture mechanics, to determine the suitability of an existing member subjected to existing, noncompliant conditions.
-The results from these analyses will better enable agencies to make informed decisions when managing their assets.
-More accurate and detailed information is needed when conducting FFS evaluations on bridges including location, size, and characteristics of existing discontinuities, and, therefore, more advanced testing methods are vital.
-Project Results An industry scan of available industry sensor architectures, data acquisition hardware, and analysis software was completed to inform the selection and design of the final inspection system.
-This system will likely use commercially available data acquisition systems and sensors coupled with a custom assembly for holding and positioning the sensors.
-In addition, an expert technical panel has been assembled in partnership with the U.S. Army Corps of Engineers (USACE) to identify team members to perform the baseline manual inspections with traditional ultrasonic technologies as well as evaluate the results produced by the selected AUT technologies.
-Based on review of the industry scan, the high cost of commercially available scanner systems coupled with the necessity to still customize these systems to accommodate steel bridge members (as opposed to the pipelines for which many of them were designed) has led the project team to construct a prototype system using an X-Y plotting printer system (Figure 1).
-While the cost of such technology has dropped significantly over the last decade, 3-D printing instrumentation meets the need for a device that emphasizes precise and controlled movement of a sensor along a custom-programmed pathway.
-By replacing the printer head of such a system with the ultrasonic sensor of choice, the same programming interface and modalities are used to automate the motion of that sensor in the course of scanning along its fixed rail system in three dimensions (Figure 2).
-New programming routines and software were developed to mim-
+Pilot replacement programs are planned to displace the existing signals with the self-de-icing LED signals in some collaborative state departments of transportation (e.g., California, Kansas, Maryland, Michigan, New Jersey, Pennsylvania, and Wisconsin), the Union Pacific Railroad, and the Burlington Northern and Santa Fe Railroad.
+Once validated, the self-de-icing LED signals are expected to be installed at highway intersections, Class I railroads, commuter railroads, and short-line railroads in cold weather zones.
+SMART INSTALLATION AND MONITORING SYSTEM FOR LARGE ANCHOR BOLTS OF SUPPORT STRUCTURES FOR HIGHWAY SIGNS, LUMINARIES, AND TRAFFIC SIGNALS NCHRP-IDEA Project 196